-To

-The Members,

-NSE IFSC Clearing Corporation Limited

-Unit-1202, Brigade International Financial Centre

-12th Floor, Block-14, Road 1C, Zone-1, GIFT SEZ,

-GIFT City, Gandhinagar - 382 355
+To The Members, NSE IFSC Clearing Corporation Limited Unit-1202, Brigade International Financial Centre 12th Floor, Block-14, Road 1C, Zone-1, GIFT SEZ, GIFT City, Gandhinagar - 382 355

-We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by NSE IFSC CLEARING CORPORATION LIMITED [CIN: U65990GJ2016PLC094545] ('hereinafter called the Company') having Registered Office at Unit-1202, Brigade International Financial Centre, 12th Floor, Block-14, Road 1C, Zone-1, GIFT SEZ, GIFT City, Gandhinagar - 382355.
+We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by NSE IFSC CLEARING CORPORATION LIMITED [CIN: U65990GJ2016PLC094545] ('hereinafter called the Company') having Registered Office at Unit-1202, Brigade International Financial Centre, 12th Floor, Block-14, Road 1C, Zone-1, GIFT SEZ, GIFT City, Gandhinagar - 382 355.
 The Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts / statutory compliances and expressing our opinion thereon.

-Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives electronically as well as on physical verification of documents during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2024 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives electronically during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2023 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2024 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2023 according to the provisions of:

-- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment and Overseas Direct Investment; - (v) The Securities Contract (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2012; Not applicable during audit period.
+- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment and Overseas Direct Investment; - (v) The Securities Contract (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2012; -Not applicable during audit period. - (vi) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011 - Not applicable during audit period

-B - 403, 'The First', Beside ITC Narmada Hotel, Behind Keshavbaug, Vastrapur, Ahmedabad - 380 015

-Tel.
-No.: 079-2970 2975 / 76 / 77 ● Mobile: 98250 15581 ● Email: kashyaprmehta@hotmail.com ● Web: www.cskashyap.in
+B - 403, 'The First', Beside ITC Narmada Hotel, Behind Keshavbaug, Vastrapur, Ahmedabad - 380 015 Tel.
+No.: 079-2970 2975 / 76 / 77 • Mobile: 98250 15581 • Email: kashyaprmehta@hotmail.com • Web: www.cskashyap.in